SivaSuriyan-M/Advanced-Customer-Churn-Analysis-with-SQL-and-Power-BI/README.md

 ---

-## Step 1: ETL Process in SQL Server
+## Step 1: ETL Process in MySQL

-The ETL (Extract, Transform, Load) process begins with setting up a database using Microsoft SQL Server.
-This involves importing the raw customer data into SQL Server for further exploration, cleaning, and transformation.
+The ETL (Extract, Transform, Load) process begins with setting up a database using MySQL.
+This involves importing the raw customer data into MySQL for further exploration, cleaning, and transformation.

 ### 1.1 Creating a Database
 ```sql